el-protoman/jammming/README.md

 Save playlist to spotify

 ## Future work
-Cleanup the frontend and make more user friendly Implement api for getting top 5 tracks of last 30 days, reccommend 5 songs based on top tracks, listen to songs in web app player
++Cleanup the frontend and make more user friendly +Display top tracks and recommended tracks as tracklist and track components with add to playlist feature +add feature to add recommended tracks based on selected playlist tracks +Implement api for listening to songs in web app player